openstack-archive/vmtp/doc/source/usage.rst

 **Note:** Prior to running, the VMTP public key must be installed on each VM.

 Example 7: IPV6 throughput measurement
-""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""

-It is possible to use VMTP to measure throughput for ipv6
+It is possible to use VMTP to measure throughput for IPv6

 Set ipv6_mode to slaac, dhcpv6-stateful or dhcpv6-stateless.
 If SLAAC or DHCPv6 stateless is enabled make sure to have radvd packaged in as part of openstack install.
 For DHCPv6 stateful you need dnsmasq version >= 2.68.
-The test creates 2 networks and creates 1 ipv4 and 1 ipv6 subnet inside each of these networks.
-The subnets are created based on the ipv6 mode that you set in the configuration file.
-The floatingip result case is skipped for ipv6 since there is no concept of a floating ip with ipv6.
+The test creates 2 networks and creates 1 IPv4 and 1 IPv6 subnet inside each of these networks.
+The subnets are created based on the IPv6 mode that you set in the configuration file.
+The Floating IP result case is skipped for IPv6 since there is no concept of a floating ip with IPv6.